 Many products that we sell are labeled and advertised with claims as to their origin, ingredients or health, wellness, environmental or other benefits, including, by way of example, the use of the term "natural", "organic", "clean", or "sustainable", or similar synonyms or implied statements relating to such benefits.
 Grove's brand as a whole is marketed using similar environmental language.
-The Federal Trade Commission's (FTC) Guides For The Use Of Environmental Marketing Claims, or the "Green Guides," provide guidance on how to use environmental marketing claims, provide specific guidance for certain terms (e.g. "recyclable"), and recommend against using unqualified statements about environmental benefits such as "eco-friendly".
-Although the FDA and the USDA each have issued statements regarding the appropriate use of the word "natural," there is no single, U.S. government regulated definition of the term "natural" for use in the consumer and personal care industry.
+The Federal Trade Commission's (FTC) Guides For The Use Of Environmental Marketing Claims, or the "Green Guides," provide guidance on how to use environmental marketing claims, provide specific guidance for certain terms (e.g. "recyclable"), and recommend against using unqualified statements regarding the appropriate use of the word "natural," there is no single, U.S. government regulated definition of the term "natural" for use in the consumer and personal care industry.
 This is also true for many other claims common in the clean conscious product industry.